Skip to main content

 Knowing where content is being used

 In every content entry’s editor, in the sidebar you’ll see Links.
 Any other content entry that has added/embedded your content - or hyperlinked to your entry - will be displayed as a link.
-You can click to go it and see what’s been changed by either reading any comments in the entry, or by using the Versions feature (see below).
+You can click through and see what’s been changed by either reading any comments in the entry, or by using the Versions feature (see below).

 Version control

 Also in the sidebar you’ll see VERSIONS.
-Select a previous date to compare to your current version and click Compare with current version.
+Select a previous date and click Compare with current version.

 The new screen will show you two columns displaying any field differences between the two versions: on the left is the previous version and on the right is what’s current.

-Use the radio buttons to select which version of that field you can to use (the current version’s buttons will always be selected as default).
+Use the radio buttons to select which version of that field you want to use (the current version’s buttons will always be selected as default).

 If you want to do a complete rollback to the previous version including all its fields as they existed on the date you selected, click Select all fields from this version.